Sustainable Hat Materials Guide

 You just have to know what to look for.

 Unsure about where to start the search for sustainable fashion?
-Well, there’s no better place to start than the base of the product itself– the material.
+Well, there’s no better place to start than the base of the product itself– the hat materials.
 Understanding sustainable hat materials is the best way to get a feel for what you’ll want to choose.
 And which materials are best to pass on.

 What materials are sustainable?